-Since 1960 the Minnesota Pollution Control Agency (MPCA), with assistance from the Minnesota Department of Natural Resources (MDNR) and the U.S. Forest Service, periodically conducts a statewide survey to find out how much wood is harvested and burned annually for heat or pleasure in Minnesota.
-A variety of state and federal agencies and trade organizations use the survey data to track firewood consumption, inform policy makers and scientists, and to assist the hearth and fireplace industry by examining trends in wood burning.
-However, use caution when comparing across survey years to identify trend-survey questions and format have changed over the years.
+Since 1960, the Minnesota Pollution Control Agency (MPCA), with assistance from the Minnesota Department of Natural Resources (MDNR) and the U.S. Forest Service, periodically conducts a statewide survey to find out how much wood is harvested and burned annually for heat or pleasure in Minnesota.
+A variety of state, federal agencies and trade organizations use the survey data to track firewood consumption, inform policy makers and scientists, and assist the hearth and fireplace industry by examining trends in wood burning.
+However, use caution when comparing across survey years to identify trends-survey questions and format have changed over the years.
 The MPCA conducted the survey reported in this document in 2017-2018.

 The forest resources data on timber harvests used in this annual report focuses on using live trees harvested from the state's timberlands from all ownerships.
 The residential fuelwood survey collected the total volume of wood burned from all fuel types and sources including roundwood, slab wood, wood pellets, wax logs, and pallets.
 The fuelwood survey also collected data on harvest sources from dead trees, cut trees and or tops and branches after a timber harvest, live or dead trees from pasture, croplands, and yards inside city limits or other non-forestlands.
 Using the findings from the 2017/2018 MPCA survey report, the total fuelwood consumption of 1,450,000 cords can be separated by fuel types and source to determine the amount of fuelwood from live trees from timberlands.
+The Minnesota Pollution Control Agency is currently completing survey data collection and analysis on the 2020/2021 residential fuelwood consumption survey.